trish-2610/NLP-Toolkit/README.md

 ## 🛠 Requirements

-Ensure the following Python libraries are installed:
+Ensure that the following Python libraries are installed:

 ```bash
 pip install nltk